terramate-io/terramate/docs/config.md

 Here is defined the different kinds of configurations and how you can learn more about them.
-But before getting into the different kinds of configurations, what would be a Terramate project ?
+But before getting into the different kinds of configurations, what would be a Terramate project?

 A Terramate project is essentially any collection of terraform code organized into stacks.
 You can have all terraform code together in a single